 "Professor Guinn is an individual for which I have immense respect," said J.D.
 Ressetar, a member of the August 2009 graduating class.
 "Getting to know him has been a highlight of my Baylor Law experience because of his dedication to his students in and out of the classroom.
 In class, his remarkable knowledge of Constitutional Law challenges his students.
 Outside of class his open-door policy, friendly personality and dry wit leads to many long lasting relationships with his students.
 Whether Professor Guinn is helping you understand the course work or helping you find a job, his genuine interest in helping his students achieve success is extraordinary."

 Professor Guinn attended Baylor University and majored in Political Science.
-He received his J.D. from Baylor School of Law in 1963.
+He received his J.D. from Baylor Law in 1963.
 Ironically, he did not receive his bachelor's degree until 37 years later.
 When Guinn left Baylor, he was six hours short of completing the requirements for a bachelor's degree.
 Then, a bachelor's degree was not a mandatory requirement for entering Baylor law; a student could enroll with only three years or 90 hours of college course work.
 Guinn did just that.
 But he always regretted not completing that undergraduate degree.
 He spent one summer doing course work at Great Britain's famous Oxford University but was still three hours short.
 He decided to take a computer course at Waco's McLennan Community College to complete his degree requirements.

 After Professor Guinn received his J.D., he was employed by the United States Securities and Exchange Commission for two years.
 He then attended the University of Michigan School of Law where he received his LL.M. in International Law in 1966 and returned to his alma mater to teach.